dmasequesmay/CrewExpendable/README.md

  > Include a navigation diagram for your screens and the layout of each of those screens as desribed below.
 For all the layouts/diagrams, you can use any tool such as PowerPoint or a drawing program.
 (Specification requirement is adapted from [this template](https://redirect.cs.umbc.edu/~mgrass2/cmsc345/Template_UI.doc))

 ### Navigation Diagram
-> Draw a diagram illustrating how the user can navigate from one screen to another.
-Here is an [example](https://creately.com/diagram/example/ikfqudv82/user-navigation-diagram-classic?r=v).
-It can be useful to label each symbol that represents a screen so that you can reference the screens in the next section or the rest of the document if necessary.
-Give a brief description of what the diagram represents.
+> The user should start at the Title Screen and should enter their character name upon selecting the start game option.
+After selecting a character class, the story will begin.
+The user should progress to a screen which displays a description of what is happening in their story playthrough and be given a list of menu options to either: view stats, view inventory, act, or quit.
 > ![image](https://github.com/cs100/final-project-dmase002-dvuon016-rgarc224-wdo008/blob/master/User_Navigation_Diagram-1.jpg?raw=true)

 ### Screen Layouts